ucb-dataj/2018/md/week10.md

 # Homework
 Spend some time in your shapefile and describe, in words, a join that you can use to populate it with data.
-What column
+What column's can you use in that join?

 I keep a [list of shapefile sources](https://github.com/amandabee/CUNY-SOJ-data-storytelling/wiki/Where-to-Find-Shapefiles), and a [list of geocoders](https://github.com/amandabee/CUNY-data-storytelling/wiki/Tip-Sheet:-Geocoding) which you'll need if you have addresses, but no latitude or longitude.